Matt Kuchar What’s In The Bag - Golf Monthly Gear News

-Matt Kuchar What’s In The Bag - We take a look at the clubs and ball used by Matt Kuchar to play himself into contention at the 2017 Open Championship
+Matt Kuchar What’s In The Bag - We take a look at the clubs and ball used by Matt Kuchar in his runner-up finish at the 2017 Open Championship

 Matt Kuchar What’s In The Bag

-Matt Kuchar played his way into contention on the final day of the 2017 Open Championship with a mixed bag of clubs.
+Matt Kuchar finished second to Jordan Spieth at the 2017 Open Championship with a mixed bag of clubs.

 The American, who is yet to win a major championship but has recorded eight top tens, plays a Bridgestone driver, irons, one wedge and a ball.